prometheus/prometheus/GOVERNANCE.md

 ### Team members

-Team member status is given to those who have made ongoing contributions for at least 3 months to the Prometheus Project.
+Team member status may be given to those who have made ongoing contributions for at least 3 months to the Prometheus Project.
 This is usually in the form of code improvements and/or notable work on documentation, but organizing events or user support could also be taken into account.

 New members may be proposed by any existing member by email to [prometheus-team][team] and voted on by [consensus](#consensus).
 If no consensus is reached, the new member is not accepted.